MAIF/otoroshi/manual/src/main/paradox/topics/mtls.md

 ```

 @@@ warning
-As seen before, the target of the otoroshi service is `ahttps://api.backend.lol:8444/`. `ahttps://` is not a type and is intended.
-This tells otoroshi to use its experimental `akka-http client` with dynamic tls support to fetch this resource.
+As seen before, the target of the otoroshi service is `ahc:https://api.backend.lol:8444/`. `ahc:https://` is not a type and is intended.
+This tells otoroshi to use its experimental `http client` with dynamic tls support to fetch this resource.
 @@@

 you should get an error due to the fact that Otoroshi doesn't know about the server certificate or the client certificate expected by the server.